Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Introduction

+In machine learning (ML), hyperparameter selection is commonly addressed as a black-box optimization problem, which can be solved using evolutionary algorithms~\citep{b-evolutionaryalgos}, entropy search methods~\citep{j-Hennig2012,ip-Hernandez-Lobato2014}, and Bayesian optimization (BO)~\citep{j-Frazier2018}.
+In particular, BO can tackle the problem of optimizing an unknown objective function with possibly noisy evaluations~\citep{ip-Snoek2012}, and of speeding up resource allocation to promising hyperparameter configurations~\citep{hyperband}.
+Aligned with the recent successes of~\citet{j-turner2021bayesian} in hyperparameter selection via Bayesian optimization, we propose a BO framework for sequential tuning of MLM pre-training hyperparameters.
+Our framework is different from BO techniques that speed up hyperparameter set evaluations, such as Hyperband~\citep{hyperband}, which is a pure-exploration adaptive resource allocation algorithm for apportioning resources among configurations in the non-stochastic setting.

-We cast the TLM pre-training hyperparameter selection procedure as a sequential decision process, in which at each interaction, an agent selects an action (\eg pre-training hyperparameters) to maximize cumulative rewards (\eg pre-training metric).
-In the dynamic masking use case, the MAB actions (\ie arms) are the dynamic masking choices, and the masked-language model performance, the unknown function the bandit algorithm is trying to maximize.
+We here cast the TLM pre-training procedure as a sequential decision process, in which at each interaction, a reinforcement learning agent selects an action (\eg pre-training hyperparameters) to maximize cumulative rewards (\eg the pre-training metric of interest).
+To accommodate the black-box nature of the pre-training objective function, we fit a probabilistic surrogate model to the empirical evaluations of the pre-training metric, and propose a bandit-based technique for its sequential optimization.
+In the MLM dynamic masking use case, the bandit actions are the dynamic masking probabilities; and the MLM performance, the unknown function the bandit is trying to maximize, based on estimates computed in the validation set.

-Hyperparameter search in machine learning is often addressed as a black-box optimization problem, where the aim is to optimize a computationally expensive function with no additional information known about it.
-These black-box optimization problems are often solved using evolutionary algorithms~\cite{b-evolutionaryalgos}, entropy search based methods~\cite{j-Hennig2012,ip-Hernandez-Lobato2014}, or Bayesian optimization (BO)~\cite{j-Frazier2018}.

-BO can tackle the problem of simultaneously optimizing a black-box function with possibly noisy evaluations~\cite{ip-Snoek2012}, and of speeding up the allocation of resources to promising hyperparameter configurations, as in~\cite{hyperband}.
-We here focus on the former task, and aligned with the successes recently reported by~\citet{j-turner2021bayesian} that BO is successful for hyperparameter tuning, propose a BO approach for a sequential tuning of the dynamic masking procedure in MLMs.
-To that end, we probabilistically model a surrogate for the pre-training objective function and propose a bandit-based technique for its sequential optimization.

-Contrary to novel work that aims at deciding which subsets of tokens to mask via combinatorial optimization and dynamic programming~\cite{j-Vu2020}, we target online learning of appropriate dynamic masking hyperparameters via reinforcement learning (\ie multi-armed bandit).
-In addition, and in contrast to approaches that adapt the language model's masking policy to a particular task of interest~\cite{j-Kang2020}, we aim to find the sequential set of MLM pre-training choices that result not only on performant pre-trained TLMs, but also best-performing across diverse fine-tuning tasks.
+Contrary to dynamic masking techniques that decide which subsets of tokens to mask via combinatorial optimization and dynamic programming~\citep{j-Vu2020}; we target online, sequential selection of masking hyperparameters for accelerated and improved pre-training.
+In contrast to proposals that adapt the language model's masking policy to a particular task of interest~\citep{j-Kang2020}, we devise a generic online optimization framework that, by sequential selection of MLM design choices, provides fast and superior TLM pre-training performance, when pre-training ---from-scratch and continually--- across diverse corpora.